2014 Penrith Panthers season

 The 2014 Penrith Panthers season was the 48th in the club's history.
 Coached by Ivan Cleary and co-captained by Kevin Kingston and Peter Wallace, the team competed in the National Rugby League's 2014 Telstra Premiership.
 The Panthers competed in the pre-season's 2014 NRL Auckland Nines.
-They then completed the 26-round regular season 4th place (out of 16), reaching the finals for the first time since 2010.
-Penrith went on to come within one match of the grand final but were knocked out by the Canterbury-Bankstown Bulldogs.
+They completed the 26-round regular season 4th place (out of 16), reaching the finals for the first time since 2010.
+Penrith came within one match of the grand final but were knocked out by the Canterbury-Bankstown Bulldogs.

 Squad

 Player transfers

 A † denotes that the transfer occurred during the 2014 season.

 Fixtures

-The Panthers again use Penrith Stadium as their home ground in 2014, now known as Sportingbet Stadium for sponsorship reasons.
+The Panthers again used Penrith Stadium as their home ground in 2014, now known as Sportingbet Stadium for sponsorship reasons.

 Preseason

 A 16-man squad was sent to Auckland and participated in the Auckland Nines competition.
 The Panthers played a trial match against the Newtown Jets on 23 February 2014.